jancr/sequtils/README.md

 Collection of Classes and functions for working with biological sequences

 ## There are two classes
-1. `SequencePoint`, usefull for emulation Mutations, SNPs, PTM's etc, it's two most important attributes are:
+1. `SequencePoint`, useful for emulating Mutations, SNPs, PTM's etc., it's two most important attributes are:
     - `SequencePoint.pos`, the human readable number, counting from 1
     - `SequencePoint.index`, the python readable number counting from 0

-2. `SequenedRange`, usefull for emulating Proteins, domains, secondary structure etc.
+2. `SequenedRange`, useful for emulating Proteins, domains, secondary structure etc.
     - Its 3 most important attributes are:
         - `SequenceRange.start` is a `SequencePoint` pointing to the first amino acid
         - `SequenceRange.stop` is a `SequencePoint` pointing to the last amino acid